Helping to raise student voices

 Always on your side, putting your needs first!

-The Student Representative Council represents undergraduate students enrolled at Logan, Mt Gravatt, Nathan, Queensland College of Art, Queensland Conservatorium and those studying online.
+The Student Representative Council represents undergraduate students enrolled at Logan, Brisbane South (Mt Gravatt), Brisbane South (Nathan), Brisbane City (South Bank) and those studying online.

 The SRC includes a board of elected student members who are responsible for promoting and representing the interests, welfare and views of students.